Adding An Exculpatory Clause To A Commercial Agreement Can Protect A Business Owner

 As with releases in other contexts, to be enforced the release must be conspicuous, clear and unambiguous.
 If inserted as an exculpatory clause into a residential or commercial lease, the landlord would be wise to require a separate initial for the release in order to satisfy the conspicuous requirement.
 With respect to residential leases, the landlord should make it clear that the release applies only to specific non-essential portions of the leased premises such as on site gyms.

-Exculpatory Clause in Other Commercial Agreements
+Exculpatory Clause In Other Commercial Agreements

 Exculpatory provisions in other commercial contracts are becoming increasingly popular, along with limitation of liability provisions.
 Absent public policy implications, there is no reason that such provisions should not be enforced.
 In fact, since the bargaining power of parties to commercial transactions are typically more equal than in consumer transactions, the argument for enforcement is even stronger.
 Therefore exculpatory provisions should be included any time they can be negotiated.

-When Does it Make Sense to Add An Exculpatory Clause vs. Create a Separate Release and Waiver?
+When Does It Make Sense To Add An Exculpatory Clause Vs. Create A Separate Release And Waiver?

 Best practices require all business owners to make efforts to reduce potential liability exposure as much as reasonably possible.
 For both commercial and residential landlords, this would include adding an exculpatory clause to their lease agreements.
 However such provisions must be drafted carefully to assure that they will be enforced.
 If properly constructed, an exculpatory clause in a lease agreement will provide another layer of protection for a landlord, and could end up saving your business.